kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 Figure 123 Single Conversion Mode Timing Diagram
 ```
-Below is a detailed, "text‐based" description of Figure 123 so that its timing relationships and signals are unambiguously captured:
+Below is a detailed, "text-based" description of Figure 123 so that its timing relationships and signals are unambiguously captured:

 1. **Title/Context**
-   - The figure is labeled "Figure 123 Single Conversion Mode Timing Diagram," indicating it shows how an ADC (or similar converter) performs **single, one‐at‐a‐time conversions**.
+   - The figure is labeled "Figure 123 Single Conversion Mode Timing Diagram," indicating it shows how an ADC (or similar converter) performs **single, one-at-a-time conversions**.

 2. **Horizontal Axis / Time Progression**
-   - The diagram shows signals along a left‐to‐right time axis.
+   - The diagram shows signals along a left-to-right time axis.
-   - Each repeated pattern (from left to right) represents one single‐conversion sequence on the same channel (labeled "CH1").
+   - Each repeated pattern (from left to right) represents one single-conversion sequence on the same channel (labeled "CH1").

 3. **Top Row (Conversion Events)**
    - Four separate "CH1" diamond shapes appear in succession, each representing one single conversion on Channel 1.